 DAY 1 | 15.45 MOUNT ALEXANDRA LOOKOUT | Walu Wugirriga Lookout

-At less then 10 kilometers from the ferry crossing you will find the Mount Alexandra Lookout.
+At less then 10 kilometres from the ferry crossing you will find the Mount Alexandra Lookout.

 Situated at the top of the hill after leaving the ferry with turn off to its own car park.
 A short free stop-off to enjoy distant rainforest, river and sea views with Port Douglas prominently in mid-distance.
 On a clear day, you can even see Low Isles and as far as Cairns.
 So beautiful and you can stay as long as you like there, but it will probably be a maximum of 15 minutes.